Quick Exit

 Our Board

-Sarah Van Gent (Deputy Chairperson)
+Sarah Van Gent (Chairperson)

 Sarah Van Gent joined the WLSWA Board as Treasurer in 2019.
 Working as a Director in the Ernst & Young Assurance practice, Sarah has over 10 years’ experience in audit and accounting.
 She has worked with listed entities, large proprietary companies and not-for-profit entities across a diverse range of industries.
 Sarah is a current member of the Institute of Chartered Accountants Australia and New Zealand.